Top 5 Myths about Travel Insurance

-Unless you specially buy a travel insurance plan that includes the coverage overseas, your national health insurance plan, credit card policies, and homeowner’s insurance does not always cover the costs of travel-related risks.
+Unless you specially buy a travel insurance plan that includes the coverage overseas, your national health insurance plan, credit card policies, and homeowner’s insurance do not always cover the costs of travel-related risks.
 It is the same in the case of natural disasters that disturbs your trip.

-What happens if the weather is unsuitable and you need to travel because hotel room and bus ticket are waiting for you?
+What happens if the weather is unsuitable and you need to travel because the hotel room and bus ticket are waiting for you?

-You can lose thousands of your precious money because you won’t be able to get the reimbursement for those expenses without having a travel insurance policy.
-In some countries, it’s is mandatory to be covered under a travel insurance and is required to show the proof of insurance while entering the country.
+You can lose thousands of your precious money because you won’t be able to get reimbursement for those expenses without having a travel insurance policy.
+In some countries, it’s is mandatory to be covered under travel insurance and is required to show the proof of insurance while entering the country.

 Myth 3.
 I Don’t Need Travel Insurance Because It Provides Coverage Only When Something Disastrous Happens.

 This is one of the common myths about travel insurance.
 However, the fact is that the right travel insurance policy provides you with coverage more than just against a catastrophic illness, disasters, injury and repatriation expenses, and much more.
-A comprehensive travel insurance policy also helps you, in case something dramatic takes place while traveling abroad or within the country.
+A comprehensive travel insurance policy also helps you, in case something dramatic takes place while travelling abroad or within the country.

-Let’s take an example where you book a trip to Spain to attend a friend’s wedding, and you’re so excited for the same.
-Suddenly, while traveling you come to know that you are stuck in a flight, and you need to book an additional hotel room and arrange essential facility for yourself.
+Let’s take an example where you book a trip to Spain to attend a friend’s wedding, and you’re so excited about the same.
+Suddenly, while travelling you come to know that you are stuck in a flight, and you need to book an additional hotel room and arrange an essential facility for yourself.
 Fortunately, if you have travel insurance, you don’t have to worry about refunding of your ticket and booking costs.
 A travel insurance policy does not wait for a critical situation.
 In fact, the policy provides coverage for everything that is as mentioned in the policy wordings.

 Myth 4.
 Travel Insurance is Important for People Who Participate in Adventure Sports.

 It is true that travel insurance plans are especially important for people who participate in risk-involving adventure sports, such as ice-climbers, skydivers, and spelunkers.
-However, it is not true that they’re the only ones who can avail benefits of travel insurance.
+However, it is not true that they’re the only ones who can avail the benefits of travel insurance.

-Quite obviously, it seems like they’re at a higher risk of putting themselves into an emergency situation, but this situation can happen to travelers who do not participate in such adventure world too.
+Quite obviously, it seems like they’re at a higher risk of putting themselves into an emergency situation, but this situation can happen to travellers who do not participate in such an adventure world too.
 In case your bus breaks down in between, and you miss your flight on the next day, you will get corresponding benefits from your travel insurance plan, as it will bear the additional expenses incurred in such a situation.

 |You may also like to Read: Common Myths about Travel Insurance|